Muceddere (Brown Lentil Pilaf with Caramelized Onions)

 - 1 teaspoon salt, divided Add to list

-- 5 tablespoons vegetable oil, divided Add to list
+- 5 tablespoons high-heat oil, divided Add to list

 - 2 large onions, coarsely chopped Add to list